bradserbuddy/Buddy-Android-SDK/README.md

 The remainder of the Buddy API is easily accessible via standard REST API calls.

-## Features

-The Buddy Platform offers turnkey support for many common features:

-* *User Accounts* - Create, delete, and authenticate users
-* *Photos* - Add, search, and share photos with other users
-* *Geolocation* - Check in, search for places, and list previous checkins
-* *Push Notifications* - Easily send push notifications to iOS, Android, and Microsoft devices
-* *Messaging* - Send messages to individuals and groups
-* *User Lists* - Set up relationships between users
-* *Game Scores, Metadata, and Boards* - Develop fully-featured, persistent games for your users
-* *There’s more!* - Check out the rest of our API at [buddy.com](http://buddy.com)

 ## Getting Started

 To get started with the Buddy Platform SDK, please reference the _Getting Started_ series of documents at [buddyplatform.com/docs](http://buddyplatform.com/docs).
 You will need an App ID and Key before you can use the SDK.
 The _Getting Started_ documents will walk you through obtaining everything you need and show you where to find the SDK for your platform.